jooby-dev/jooby-docs/docs/parameter-types.md

 ## Absolute data

-Parameter of that type used to setup absolute data for not multichannel device
+Parameter is used to setup absolute data for not multichannel device

 ### Format